maxrog/MRDataSourceDemo/README.md

 * Override the `registerCells()` method if needed.
 * In the appropriate lifecycle method, create `MRViewModel` objects from step 2 followed by adding them to `MRDataSection` objects as appropriate.
 * Assign `self.sections` to array of `MRDataSection` objects
+* Override any delegate methods necessary such as didSelect.
+The corresponding view model can be accessed via the section and pattern matched on to decide what action to take.

 ### Contained is a simple UITableView Example